 Build your own Dance Dance Revolution game with MaKey MaKey

-Dance Dance Revolution (DDR) was a hit arcade game from the 90s.
-Build your own DDR game with Makey Makey and Scratch as a fun holiday activity.
+Dance Dance Revolution was a hit arcade game from the 90s.
+Build your own Dance Dance Revolution game with Makey Makey and Scratch as a fun holiday activity!

 Dance Dance Revolution (DDR) was a big hit back in the late 90’s.
 Who could forget dancing to the beat of the latest electronic song.
 Your dance pad might have already broke, folded somewhere in the basement, never to be stomped on again.
 Now’s the chance to break into a dance off, and build your own DDR game with MaKey MaKey kit and Scratch.

 - aluminium foil and cardboard to glue the foil onto (or tubs of water or any other conductive material), note certain cardboards that can compress e.g. cardboard carton may bleed conductivity when you place enough pressure onto it

 - glue and or sticky tape, note that some glues are conductive

 There are two parts to the construction of your own DDR game:

 - Build the software

 Build your own DDR software using Scratch.
 Create four arrow sprites.
 Clone each arrow sprite.
 The original arrow sprites remain stationary at the top of the screen.
 The clones arrows float upwards on the screen.